tesla809/erc-20-tutorial/README.md

  */
 function transfer(address to, uint256 amount) external returns (bool);
 ```

+This function:

+- Modifies the state of the contract

 Moves the amount of tokens from the function caller address (msg.sender) to the recipient address.
 This function emits the Transfer event defined later.
 It returns true if the transfer was possible.